nwawrzyniak/nwju/README.md

 ```
 git submodule add https://github.com/nwawrzyniak/nwawsoft-java-util lib/nwawsoft-java-util
 ```
-Do not forget to load the contents of the submodule after cloning, for example with
+Do not forget to load the contents of the submodule after added the submodule, as this will only set some links for git and create an empty directory.
+To load the contents of **all** git submodules use
 ```
 git submodule update --init --recursive
 ```